 One of the substances in your saliva is bicarbonate, the same active ingredient in baking soda that neutralizes acids.
 Pop a piece of chewing gum the next time you’ve got the distinct sour and acidic taste of heartburn in your mouth.

 Protect yourself from tooth decay by choosing sugarless varieties, and avoid peppermint chewing gum when possible.
-Natural peppermint flavoring can worsen your symptoms.
+Natural peppermint flavoring can worsen symptoms.

 Get quick relief from heartburn by taking an over-the-counter (OTC) antacid.
 These medications, in chewable tablet or liquid forms, neutralize stomach acids quickly by coating your stomach with one or more of these minerals and chemicals:

-OTC acid reducers and PPI drugs are usually taken before you eat to prevent rather than treat heartburn.
+Acid reducers and PPI drugs are usually taken before you eat to prevent rather than treat heartburn.

 Stress can heighten chronic heartburn or produce symptoms in people who don’t normally experience gastrointestinal problems.
 Reducing stress may also help relieve heartburn in those who suffer from occasional and mild cases of acid reflux.